BerryWorksSoftware/edireader/README.md

 #### Technical Notes

-* Pure Java, with no dependence on third-party libraries.
+* Pure Java, with no dependence on third-party libraries
+    - except for SLF4J as described below
     - avoids dependency version issues
     - avoids licensing issues
     - compatible with a wide variety of Java platforms, including Android
+* Uses Simple Logging Facade for Java (SLF4J)
+    - an ultra-thin logging API
+    - allows deployment-time binding with log4j, java.util.logging, and other logging frameworks
 * Thread safe, used in multi-threading applications
-* Compatible with Java 7 syntax
+* Compatible with Java 8 syntax
-* Runnable with Java 7 and later
+* Runnable with Java 8 and later

 #### License and Ownership